ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.link/README.md

 The IP address of a device to connect in your local network.
 Your can provide a hostname, e.g., _localhost_, instead of IP address, but be aware that this name has to be resolvable on the machine your ioBroker-link adapter is running on, as well as that hostnames cannot be used for UDP devices.

 ### Port
-The port number your device is listenning to incomming connections.
+The port number your device is listening to incoming connections.

 ### Type
 - TCP - for devices supporting TCP and/or HTTP protocol
 - UDP - for devices supporting UDP protocol

 ## Adapter configuration :: Device Configuration Example
-To make your ioBroker.admin Web-UI accessable via the link-cloud your would configure it under _Adapter configuration :: Devices_ as follows:
+To make your ioBroker.admin Web-UI accessible via the link-cloud your would configure it under _Adapter configuration :: Devices_ as follows:
 - enabled: checked
 - name: ioBrokerAdminWebUI (or whatever name you like)
 - IP: localhost (or 127.0.0.1)